Well, looky here!

 Andrew: I’m going to make sure that every Senior leader at Hero (including our CEO, Jay Dettling) has a copy of this book.
 As an agency, we talk a lot about empowering women and providing an inclusive environment for historically marginalized groups, and we need to put our money where our mouth is.
 If we don’t take this data bias seriously, then it’s all just lip service.

-Editorial Note: Just this week, in the wake of the Hurricane Helene disaster, Louisiana Senator John Kennedy very publicly claimed that “The people of Appalachia right now don’t give a function about tampons.
+Editorial Note: Just this week, in the wake of the Hurricane Helene disaster, a public official very publicly claimed that “The people of Appalachia right now don’t give a function about tampons.
 They need water.
 They need to get out.”
 And, while he’s not wrong about needing water and access to safer locations, this is just another example of the invisibility of women.
 Without question, there is a not insignificant number of women in North Carolina and other parts of the south that have been devastated by Hurricane Helene who do, in fact, need tampons.
 The median household income in Appalachia today is $45K, almost 20% less than the national median household income.
 Period Poverty is a real thing and we should be talking about it.
 The need for menstruation products in times of emergency ranks among UNICEF’s top nine things we should know about menstruation.
 We change the world when we address everyone’s needs and we have the crucial conversations to inform and demand inclusivity.

 Have you read any provocative takes on our industries?
 Send us your suggestions for books and article reviews.
 Get in touch.